HerodoteVDR/theodorevdrest/src/index.md

 experiences:
   - title: 'Storytelling'
-    desc: 'Digital & interactive experiences are a great way of telling stories and create a connection between people'
+    desc: 'Digital & interactive experiences are a great way of telling stories and create a connection between the experience and its user.'
   - title: 'Accessibility'
-    desc: 'My work is possible because of the accessibility of the Web tools, and I like to share my projects on open-source.
-I also like to make the result accessible and enjoyable for everyone, in the most lightweight way possible.'
+    desc: 'I like to share my projects on open-source, as I use the tools and idead of the open-source contributors.
+A major concern for me is also that my product can be experienced by most of people on earth, making it the most leightweight, ethical and ecological possible.'
   - title: 'Polyglot'
-    desc: 'I am not a react specialised programmer or a computer scientist.
-But I can have a variety of different responsability on a multimedia project, like 3D, animation, editing, scripting or drawing'
+    desc: 'I can understand the essential cration steps of most multimedia project.
+I can put my hands on 3D, animation, editing, scripting, storybording, or sometimes to find the tool or to design it so you can create your own thing with it.'
   - title: 'Originality'
-    desc: 'Or making funny things in a funny way, naturally.'
+    desc: 'Or making artistic things in a funny way.
+Spontaneity and taking the time to shape ideas into reality are my way to go.'
 ---